HMS Puma

-HMS Puma (F34), was a Leopard-class, anti aircraft frigate of the British Royal Navy, named after the puma (Puma concolor).
-Envisioned in late World War II, the class was designed to provide anti-aircraft escort to convoys and light fleet aircraft carriers of the Sydney and Virkant classes and to act as light destroyers on detached duties.
+HMS Puma (F34), was a Leopard-class anti-aircraft frigate of the Royal Navy, named after the puma (Puma concolor).
+Envisioned in late World War II, the class was designed to provide anti-aircraft escort to convoys and light fleet aircraft carriers and to act as light destroyers on detached duties.

 Armament

 Puma was fitted with four QF Mark VI 4.5 guns in two unarmoured twin turrets for anti-aircraft and surface use with remote power control where the guns train and elevate the target following the director.
 The rate was 24 rounds per minute when power-loaded and 12-18 (in burst mode), when hand-loaded.

 Anti-submarine armament was a Squid mortar.
 Defence against aircraft was initially provided by a STAAG (Stabilised Tachymetric Anti-Aircraft Gun), consisting of twin Bofors 40 mm L/60 guns, and a fire control system, in a stabilised, powered-operated mounting.
 This weapons system was ahead of the limits of technology at the time, was overweight and complex.
 Ultimately STAAG would be replaced by a single Bofors 40 mm gun on a Mark 9 mount.